 Pollutec 2018, the international trade show for environmental equipment technologies and service, celebrates its 40th anniversary.

-This event take place from 27 to 30 November 2018 at Lyon Eurexpo (in Lyon, South-Eastern France).
+This event takes place from 27 to 30 November 2018 at Lyon Eurexpo (in Lyon, South-Eastern France).

-In the frame of the trade show Pollutec 2018, the European Water Jetting Institute, EWJI, organizes a european workshop about water jetting applications for industrial and municipal cleaning, in November 27.
+In the frame of the trade show Pollutec 2018, the European Water Jetting Institute, EWJI, organizes a European workshop about water jetting applications for industrial and municipal cleaning, on November 27.

 The trade show reflects the diversity and richness of its markets and is also an opportunity for participants to discover the trends that will characterize the industry in the future.

 More than ever, the 2018 exhibition illustrates Pollutec’s aim of supporting new opportunities, concrete choices and novel solutions in order to better meet the environmental, economic and social challenges facing companies, cities, and regions in the 21st century.